jlinhares/ng2samples/video-background/README.md

 Typescript Angular2 environment

-Has some classes that starts with VGB to not collide with existing classes.
+Has some classes that starts with VBG to not collide with existing classes.
 However, this can be changed to your own classes.
 #### Usage:

 **HTML**